 The trailer’s got nuns making loads of sex jokes.

-See, there’s loads of good stuff on Netflix if you know where to look!
-This looks creep as.
+This is the most popular trailer on our YouTube Channel.
+There’s loads of good stuff on Netflix if you know where to look!
+This looks creepy.

 You can tell pretentious film people because they talk about directors quite a lot.
 If you find yourself in a room with them just say ‘I’m looking forward to seeing what the Safdie Brothers do next’.
 Because they did this before they did Uncut Gems and this is also meant to be pretty awesome.